aryamaan-exe/cs128h-final-project/README.md

 ## Project Introduction

-The following project will implement a simplified version of Surfshark's VPN service.
-This is a simplified CLI tool in Rust that allows the user to use  through the OpenVPN protocol.
+The following project will implement a simplified version of Wireshark's packaging service.
+This is a simplified CLI tool that allows the user to track traffic through a computer network.
 We have chosen to work on this project primarily for pedagogical reasons to learn the basics of computer networking.

 ### Goals and Objectives

-* Create something that makes a simplified encrypted calls via the OpenVPN protocol.
+* Create something that tracks packages between computer networks.

 ## Technical Overview

 Overall the project will need to be able to:
-* Create a secure tunnel to the OpenVPN server
-* Encrypt outgoing signals
-* Decrypt incoming signals
+* Track packages between IPs.

 ### Checkpoint 1

-* The project should be able to use the OpenVPN daemon.
+* The project shoudl be able to track packages sent between ip address servers.

 ### Checkpoint 2